google-deepmind/mujoco/doc/XMLreference.rst

    with the file contents.
 :at:`nrow`: :at-val:`int, "0"`
-   This attribute and the next are used to allocate a height field in mjModel and leave the elevation data undefined (i.e. set to 0).
+   This attribute and the next are used to allocate a height field in mjModel and leave the elevation data undefined (i.e., set to 0).
 This attribute specifies the number of rows in the elevation data matrix.
 The default value of 0 means that the data will be loaded from a file, which will be used to infer the size of the matrix.
 :at:`ncol`: :at-val:`int, "0"`
    This attribute specifies the number of columns in the elevation data matrix.